zalando-nakadi/fahrschein/README.md

 * `ExponentialBackoffStrategy` - Base implementation for exponential backoff without jitter.
 Initial delay is 500ms, backoff factor 1.5, maximum delay 10min, with no limit on the maximum number of retries.
 * `EqualJitterBackoffStrategy` (default) - extends `ExponentialBackoffStrategy` with the same defaults.
 For each delay it takes half of the delay value and adds the other half multiplied by a random factor [0..1).
 * `FullJitterBackoffStrategy` - extends `ExponentialBackoffStrategy` with the same defaults and multiplies each delay by a random factor [0..1).

+## Retries and exception handling for event publishing

+Fahrschein does not have sophisticated mechanisms for retry handling when publishing to Nakadi yet.
+The recommended way to handle exceptions when publishing is to create a retry-wrapper around the `NakadiClient.publish` method.

+In case of a partial success or also in cases like validation errors, which are complete failures, Fahrschein will throw an `EventPublishingException` with the `BatchItemResponse`s (as returned from Nakadi) for the failed items in the responses property.

+These objects have the eid of the failed event, a `publishingStatus` (failed/aborted/submitted - but successful itemes are filtered out), the step where it failed and a detail string.

+If the application sets the eids itself (i.e. doesn't let Nakadi do it) and keeps track of them, this allows it to resend only the failed items later.

+It also allows differentiating between validation errors, which likely don't need to be retried, as they are unlikely to succeed the next time, unless the event type definition is changed, and publishing errors which should be retried with some back-off.

+Recommendation: Implement a retry-with-backoff handler for `EventPublishingException`s, which, depending on your ordering consistency requirements, either retries the full batch, or retries the failed events based on the event-ids.

 ## Stopping and resuming streams